The Art of Scale Modelling: Unleashing Creativity and Historical Exploration

 Kawartha Scale Modelling is your number-one choice for receiving accurate information about this amazing and rewarding hobby.
 Enthusiasts from all interests gather monthly to share their project experiences and gain insight from others’ experiences.

-Tooltips and tutorials are regularly presented to members.
-We have monthly draws of modelling goodies donated by Modelling Shops.
+Members are regularly presented with tooltips and tutorials.
+We also have monthly draws of modelling goodies donated by Modelling Shops.

 Become a Member and Enjoy The Art of Scale Modelling!